justinlietz93/FullyUnifiedModel/README.md

 #### D.5.
 Adaptation
 *   Clusters reflect the current functional organization and guide structural plasticity (growth targets).
+*   **Handling Novel Domains/Inputs:** The clustering mechanism adapts when encountering novel inputs that don't fit well into existing clusters:
+    *   **Novelty-Driven Bifurcation:** If an input has high novelty (`novelty > 0.9`) and low similarity to existing cluster centroids (`max_similarity < 0.5`), it can trigger an increase in `k` (`k += 1`) and a re-clustering, potentially forming a new cluster for the emerging domain.
+    *   **Temporary Holding Cluster:** Alternatively, novel inputs can be assigned to a temporary "holding" cluster.
+Rewards associated with these inputs are isolated to this cluster.
+Once enough novel inputs accumulate (e.g., >10), a new permanent cluster is formed via bifurcation.
+    *   **Preventing Misattribution:** If a novel input is initially misclassified into an existing cluster but yields low/negative reward (`total_reward < 0`), mechanisms can trigger reassignment to the holding cluster or prompt bifurcation, preventing the reinforcement of incorrect associations and delaying structural plasticity (growth) for clusters processing potentially misclassified novel inputs.

 ## 5. Training and Scaling: Detailed Implementation Strategy